 Mardi Gras Casino & Resort is the most convenient casino to West Virginia’s two largest towns and it features a sportsbook where anyone 21 and over can wager.

 The property is located on the outskirts of the state capital, Charleston, and is about 13 miles from the town center.
 The largest town in the state, Huntington, is about 43 miles west.

 However, this central location probably limits the appeal to out-of-state guests.
 The nearest large city to Mardi Gras is Columbus, Ohio, which is located just over 150 miles northwest of the casino.

 Mardi Gras Casino & Resort is owned by Delaware North, a New York-based management company.
 Delaware North purchased the Mardi Gras in January 2018.

 Delaware North also owns nine other casino properties in the United States.
 One of them is the Wheeling Island casino in northern West Virginia.

 Mardi Gras Casino sports betting

-At this point, both Delaware North properties have secured permits to offer wagering at both locations.
-Mardi Gras will work with software provider Miomni to launch their sportsbook.
+Mardi Gras works with software provider Miomni to launch their sportsbook.

 Originally, casino personnel were shooting for a late September debut.
 However, on Oct.
 1, Delaware North informed the West Virginia Lottery that the launch would be delayed.